 The Memorial Union Building Association commissioned Wisco Industries of Oregon, Wisconsin to fabricate the Sunburst chairs again.
 The colors of the iconic Sunburst chairs—John Deere green and Allis Chalmers orange and yellow—evoke spring, summer and fall while paying homage to Wisconsin farming traditions.

 As part of the late 1980s Terrace expansion project, 300 new Sunburst chairs and 70 matching tables were purchased to fill the larger space.
-The Sunburst chair design was patented and the colors trademarked for use only by the Wisconsin Union.
+The Sunburst chair design was patented for use only by the Wisconsin Union.